 There is also an advanced diploma in conveyancing.
-People who have been practicing their profession for a few years can choose to upgrade their knowledge and skills by taking this course.
+People who have been practising their profession for a few years can choose to upgrade their knowledge and skills by taking this course.
 This puts them in a much better position to provide better services to their clients.

 Find a Job

 Getting a diploma is not enough to set you on a fulfilling career in conveyancing.
 You will have to apply for a license so that you can practice your profession legally.
 Unfortunately, applying for a license requires a minimum of 12 months of full-time work experience.
 That is why it is important to look for a job right after finishing your diploma.

 Some companies can hire you and perform some of the different functions of a conveyancer.
 You can choose to work under the supervision of a conveyancer who already holds a valid license in the state where you want to practice conveyancing.
 Make sure that the conveyancer has the necessary authority to supervise you.
 Otherwise, your work experience will not count in your license application.